ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 |
 |     // later in your app, if you want to execute myMethod()...
 |     laterOnInYourApplicationSomewhere() {
-|         // get reference to the ag-Grid Filter component
+|         // get reference to the AG Grid Filter component
 |         const agGridFilterInstance = api.getFilterInstance('name'); // assume filter on name column
 |
-|         // get VueJS instance from the ag-Grid instance
+|         // get VueJS instance from the AG Grid instance
 |         const vueFilterInstance = agGridFilterInstance.getFrameworkComponentInstance();
 |
 |         // now we're sucking diesel!!!